 Dale covers the more likely scenarios as well as the TEOTWAWKI ones.
 The result is a well-rounded podcast that stays grounded in reason.
 Broadcasting once a week since 2015, he has quite a few episodes under his belt that don’t wander off into ‘tin hat’ territory.
 Dale gives a new podcast about once a week.

-The Prepper Website Podcast was brand spanking new when we first started reviewing in 2017, but we knew it would be a hit like everything else Todd touches in the prepping community.
+What started as the The Prepper Website Podcast in 2017 when we first reviewed is now rebranded as The Ready Your Future podcast.
 Todd has been a staple of the prepping community for decades now with his suite of websites led by Prepper Website.
 He leaned into this podcasting ‘project’ and it really shows with a quality body of work these few years later.
 Todd has a great eye for curating the best content on the web, and that is what he does on this podcast.

 This podcast cuts through the noise, and you get the important articles you don’t want to miss five days a week in audio format.
 I have had this show on my work commute for years now and enjoy the even-handed tone and informative content.
 Check it out and consider subscribing if you want all of the newest prepping information on the web brought to you daily.